Have you ever heard of an air force challenge coin?

 The President or other First Sergeants award coins for services performed, that are deemed worthy.

-Along with the handshake pass off, there are other rules an Airman follows for the coins.
+Along with the handshake pass off, there are other rules an Airman follows.

 Some of these rules include:

-Airmen who carry their coins within the rules are honoring a tradition and demonstrating that they understand the history that comes along with a challenge coin.
+Airmen who carry their coins within the rules are honoring a tradition and demonstrating that they understand the history that comes along with coins.

 There are zero exceptions to the rules.
 The rules listed in #6 apply at all times to all Airmen.